kozhabergenova/devvie/README.md

 - arguments corresponding to input variables defined by the modules
 - module output values

-# How to use devvie project module to create networks?
+# How to use network module to create networks?

 In order to create a new L3 network you need to add Instance of the module in networks.tf file located in the root module: